Telonof/PitCrew/docs/GUI_Users.md

 Each mod should contain an .mdata as well as one or multiple .dat/.fat pairs.
 Select the .mdata to import it into the GUI.

 ## Editing Mods
 The mod provided should have everything configured and ready to go for you.
-If you want to disable/enable certain mods on next boot of your game, click the checkbox to the right of each mod.
+If you want to disable/enable certain mods on the next boot of your game, click the checkbox to the right of each mod.

 If you want to delete a mod, right click on the mod then choose `Delete Mod`.

+## Applying mods
+Once all your mods are setup, click the `Compile` button to apply all files in the mods to your game.

 ## Conflicts